 - Be unbiased relative to market.
-Thus, for example:
+For example:

 - The same smoothing period should be used for both gains and losses, and

-- Market corridors (a range beyond which deviations are not smoothed), if used, should be symmetrical3, and
+- Market corridors (a range beyond which deviations are not smoothed), if used, should be symmetrical4, and

 - Provide for smoothing to occur over fixed periods (the use of rolling periods normally should be avoided), ideally of five years or less, but never longer than ten years.

 - Provide for a market corridor if smoothing is to occur over a period longer than five years.